After spending a month at a cabin this summer I learned a lot about how quality of life and creativity are positively correlated.

 3. Celebrate Your Wins

 Are you guilty of not celebrating your wins like you should?
 It’s hard to remember to slow down and reflect on everything you’ve accomplished.
 Even if it’s 5 minutes of doodling on a napkin.
 The beautiful thing when you pace yourself and play more than work, celebrating your wins starts to come naturally.

 Celebrating doesn’t have to be fancy or expensive, it just has to be intentional.
 Your celebration could be as simple as pausing to notice what you’ve accomplished and let that sink in for a moment.
-Call your best friend, tell your partner, treat yourself to lunch out of the house.
+Call your best friend, tell your partner, and treat yourself to lunch out of the house.
 One of my favourite ways to celebrate is to take a break and take my dog for a walk.
 You just need to figure out what works for you.

 This is easier said than done and that’s where a good coach can help you get to that next level of ease, joy, and creativity in your life.
 Learn more about creative life coaching here.